lasthulk/CoderSchoolAndroid_Assignment1/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app: Some errors when playing video

 ## Open-source libraries used